Alexpe77/plant_management_app/README.md

 - Track watering needs of plants
 - Add notes and images for each plant

+## Future features
+- Watering reminder
+- History of watering
+- Social share so you can see other people plants if they want (not mandatory)
+- Forum so you can share your passion for plants with the community :handshake:
+- A lot of other things ( i have a ton of ideas :nerd_face:)

 ## Technologies Used
 - Symfony
 - Doctrine ORM